lovasko/bd/README.md

 ## Usage
 The `bd` utility groups bits into groups and puts a certain number of groups on one line.
-Both of these values can be set by options `-g N` and `-l N` respectively.
+Both of these values can be set by options `-g N` and `-n N` respectively.
 Default values amount to `CHAR_BIT` for the group size and `8` for the groups-per-line setting.